 What will becoming a riding group volunteer mean?

-4 children's Rides and one group of adult drivers meet between April and October in the summer and the first half of the autumn school term, once a week.
+4 children's rides meet between April and October in the summer and the first half of the autumn school term, once a week.
 We have an adult ride, Abbotts Ann, which meets right around the year.
 The children's rides do not meet in the school holidays and the two adult rides have breaks as well.

 All volunteers do what they can and everyone has time out for family commitments and holidays.
 We try to have more helpers than we need so that people can fit volunteering into their lives.
 Sessions last, including preparation and clearing up, for between 1.5 and 3 hours, depending on the ride.